 Number 5: Direct Current.
 The same as Alternating Current (Number 13), but with Direct.

 Number 6: Current Jack.
-Only to be used for measuring current with either a red test lead, or a dedicated clamp attachment.
+Only to be used for measuring current amps with either a red test lead, or a dedicated clamp attachment.
+If you use a dedicated clamp meter, you will most likely not have this jack on your unit.

 Number 7: Common Jack.
 Used for all tests and is only to be used with the black test lead.